Bhurkunda: Economy

 Projects in the Barka Sayal Area of Central Coalfields are: Bhurkunda U/G, Central Saunda U/G, Saunda-D U/G, Saunda U/G, Sayal-D U/G, Urimari U/G, Urimari O/C, North Urimari/ Birsa O/C and Bhurkunda O/C.

 Transport

 There is a railway station in Bhurkunda.
 The Palamu Express and Muri Express used to stop here.
 Nearby stations are at Barkakana Junction and Patratu.

 Bhurkunda is on State Highway 2.

 There is a small bus and auto stand in Bhurkunda, with services from Bhurkunda to Ranchi, Ramgarh, Barkagaon, Hazaribagh, Gaya, Taregana, Patna and elsewhere.

 Education

 J.M.
 College was established at Bhurkunda in 1979.
 Affiliated with Vinoba Bhave University, it offers courses in arts, science and commerce.

 Jubilee College was established at Bhurkunda in 1981.
-Affilaited with Vinoba Bhave University, it offers courses in arts, science and commerce.
+Affiliated with Vinoba Bhave University, it offers courses in arts, science and commerce.

 Healthcare

 AKC Bhurkunda (Hospital) of Central Coalfields Limited at Bhurkunda with 35 beds has 4 general duty medical officers and 1 specialist.
-Among the facilities it has are: X‐ray machine, ECG machine, nebulizer, patho lab.
+Among the facilities it has are: X-ray machine, ECG machine, nebulizer, patho lab.
 It has 2 ambulances.